jlrhe/BGR2/README.md

 Front-end for board game randomizer 2.
-(1, which was left unfinished can be found in my github).
+(1, which was left unfinished can be found in my github at least until I finish building a backend for this).

+TODO:
+  -Select a random game
+  -Combine multiple collections
+  -Styling and usability

 Goal: Fetches user collections of owned boardgames from Board Game Geek (BGG) api and lets you randomly select a game to play.
 Allows fetching multiple collections to one list, so that the game can be selected from any game of the collections of participants of the game night.

   Will be later expanded with a backend to provide extra functionality, like manually adding min/max players and playtime to games and using them as filters (BGG does not provide these properties from the API and I suspect scraping them would violate copyright/terms)